 Abstract.
 Several studies have been devoted to dynamic and statistical downscaling for analysis of both climate variability and climate change.
-This paper introduces an application of artificial neural networks (ANN) and multiple linear regression (MLR) by principal components to estimate rainfall in South America.
-This method is proposed for downscaling monthly precipitation time series over South America for three regions: the Amazon, Northeastern Brazil and the La Plata Basin, which is one of the regions of the planet that will be most affected by the climate change projected for the end of the 21st century.
-The downscaling models were developed and validated using CMIP5 model out- put and observed monthly precipitation.
-We used GCMs experiments for the 20th century (RCP Historical; 1970-1999) and two scenarios (RCP 2.6 and 8.5; 2070-2100).
-The model test results indicate that the ANN significantly outperforms the MLR downscaling of monthly precipitation variability.
+This paper introduces an application of artificial neural networks (ANNs) and multiple linear regression (MLR) by principal components to estimate rainfall in South America.
+This method is proposed for downscaling monthly precipitation time series over South America for three regions: the Amazon; northeastern Brazil; and the La Plata Basin, which is one of the regions of the planet that will be most affected by the climate change projected for the end of the 21st century.
+The downscaling models were developed and validated using CMIP5 model output and observed monthly precipitation.
+We used general circulation model (GCM) experiments for the 20th century (RCP historical; 1970-1999) and two scenarios (RCP 2.6 and 8.5; 2070-2100).
+The model test results indicate that the ANNs significantly outperform the MLR downscaling of monthly precipitation variability.